 In January 1999, we filed a 510(k) submission with clinical data, seeking clearance for the da Vinci Surgical System and EndoWrist instruments for laparoscopic surgical procedures.
 In May 1999, the FDA determined that our products were not eligible for 510(k) clearance but would instead be required to undergo the PMA approval process.
 On June 16, 1999, after review of the clinical data on the use of our products in laparoscopic surgical procedures, the FDA's General Surgery Advisory Panel recommended approval.
 In November 1999, we filed a PMA application to commercialize our products for laparoscopic surgery which was accepted for review by the FDA in December 1999.
 This PMA application is currently subject to approval by the FDA.
 In March 2000, the FDA inspected our Mountain View facility and the Good Manufacturing Practice issues raised during the inspection have been resolved.
-In May 2000, we received a letter from the FDA regarding a number of issues which need to be resolved prior to obtaining a PMA approval.
-The primary issue involves a request by the FDA for a reanalysis of the surgery times related to our clinical trials.
+In April 2000, we received a letter from the FDA setting forth a number of issues which need to be resolved prior to obtaining a PMA approval.
 We believe that we will successfully resolve these issues.
 However, we cannot assure you that we will successfully resolve these issues or obtain FDA approval for the use of our products in laparoscopic or other surgical procedures on a timely basis or at all.
 We anticipate that the FDA will require a new PMA approval or PMA supplement approval for additional types of surgical procedures for which we propose to market our products.